imbrish/letsencrypt/README.md

 home: /home/user

 # Server to use, "letsencrypt" and "letsencrypt:staging" are valid shortcuts.
+# The latter can help when testing as it offers more lenient usage quotas.
 server: letsencrypt

 # E-mail to use for the Let's Encrypt registration.
 This e-mail will receive